 Diabetes Center of Excellence (DCOE)

 The Diabetes Center of Excellence is a premier Air Force Medical Service specialty clinic dedicated to providing standardized diabetes care to beneficiaries across the military health care system.
 The clinic includes three equally important sections: clinical division, outreach division, and research division.
 The clinical component provides diabetes management, diabetes education, and diabetes prevention programs through referral care to over 50,000 TRICARE beneficiaries.
+The DCOE moved July 2023 and combined with the Endocrinology Clinic located at Brook Army Medical Center (BAMC).

 Services at the DCOE